Shady Rest Country Club

+Shady Rest was added to the National Register of Historic Places on July 7, 2022, for its significance in entertainment, ethnic heritage, recreation, and social history from 1921 to 1964.
+The township acquired the property in 1938 and converted it to a public golf course in 1964, known as Scotch Hills Country Club, before renaming the course back to Shady Rest Country Club in 2021.

 History

 In 1798, Ephraim Tucker Sr. sold his 30 acre farm to his son, Ephraim.
 Based on architectural and dendrochronology evidence, the son tore down the existing farmhouse and built a new two-story house.
 In 1808, he sold it to John Losey and his wife, Sarah.
 In 1830, Benjamin Losey inherited the house from his father, John, and soon built a two and one-half story section with Greek Revival style.
 Robert Rhea Johnston and his wife, Mary, were living here c.
 1860.
 The property remained in the family until 1882, when it was sold by the estate to George B. Osborn and his wife, Ellenora.
 She later lived in Westfield and sold the farm in 1899.
 Inter-Urban Realty Co. subsequently owned the property.

 In 1900, the Westfield Country Club was organized as a golf club.
 It leased the land from Inter-Urban, built a 9-hole golf course and used the Osborn farmhouse as its clubhouse.
-At about this time, the house was expanded by adding two one-story wings and a full-length two-story porch with four columns.
+At this time, the house was expanded by adding two one-story wings and a full-length two-story porch with four columns.
 The club bought the property in 1912.
 Unable to expand, the club merged with the Cranford Golf Club to form the Echo Lake Country Club in 1921.

 In 1921, the Progressive Realty Corporation was formed by African American residents and investors.
-They leased the property and opened the Shady Rest Golf and Country Club on July 28, 1921, with nearly 2,000 people attending.
-It was one of the first, if not the first, African American country clubs in the United States.
-Featuring a 9-hole course, six tennis courts, croquet, horseback riding, a baseball diamond and skeet shooting, it was the finest and longest lasting.
+They leased the property and opened the Shady Rest Country Club on July 28, 1921.
+It was the first, African American country clubs in the United States.
+Featuring a 9-hole course, six tennis courts, croquet, horseback riding, a baseball diamond and skeet shooting, it was a great attraction for visitors.
+Shady Rest quickly became a cultural and recreational sanctuary for African Americans during the Jim Crow era and was listed in The Negro Motorist Green Book, a travel guide created by Victor Hugo Green that helped Black travelers navigate safely across the country from 1936 to 1966.

-In 1931, John Shippen, the first American golf professional and the first African American to compete in the U.S. Open, became the club golf pro and groundskeeper.
-He lived there for over thirty years, until 1964, in an apartment on the third floor of the clubhouse.
-One room on the first floor is now dedicated for the John Shippen Museum.

 Club financial problems led to the township acquiring the property in 1938 through a tax lien foreclosure, but allowing the club to continue operation.
 In 1964, the township converted it into a public golf course, named the Scotch Hills Country Club.
 The club was renamed back to its original name in its centennial year, 2021.

-Course
+The Shady Rest Country Club was added to the New Jersey Black Heritage Trail in 2024.